Table of Contents for Texas Debt Relief

 Consumer Credit Counseling – Texas Disclosures

-Texas consumer credit counseling programs do have a negative effect on credit scores, but this adverse effect occurs at the end of the program when credit card accounts get reported closed.
-Also, after joining a credit counseling program it is reported on your credit report that your accounts are being managed by a consumer credit counseling company, and some creditors frown and look down upon this type of credit notation.
+Texas consumer credit counseling programs do hurt credit scores, but this adverse effect occurs when credit card accounts get reported closed at the end of the program.
+Also, after joining a credit counseling program, it is reported on your credit report that a consumer credit counseling company is managing your accounts, and some creditors frown and look down upon this type of credit notation.

 The bottom line:

-Texas residents with a high credit score that can afford to pay more than minimum payments comfortably, should avoid debt relief programs at all costs because high credit scores are not easy to build.
+Texas residents with a high credit score that can afford to pay more than minimum payments comfortably should avoid debt relief programs at all costs because high credit scores are not easy to build.
 Check out the 10 best ways to clear high credit cards for 2020.

-Step 5 – Your TX debt relief program starts
+Step 5 – Your TX debt relief program starts.

 You get approved or denied for the TX debt reduction plan at this point.

-Your monthly payment won’t start immediately, it will be scheduled for 1-3 weeks out.
+Your monthly payment won’t start immediately; it will be scheduled for 1-3 weeks out.

 Debt Consolidation Texas

-This means payments become more manageable and allow the consumer to have more disposable income for savings or retirement.
-There is also a reduced risk of credit-damaging late payments, as well as the late fees that come with them, due to “forgetting” one of the many different debt payments the consumer is dealing with without debt consolidation.
+This means payments become more manageable and allow consumers to have more disposable income for savings or retirement by using consumer credit counseling services.
+There is also a reduced risk of credit-damaging late payments and the late fees that come with them due to “forgetting” one of the many different debt payments the consumer is dealing with without debt consolidation.

 Debt Settlement Texas

-Debt settlement in Texas is different from debt consolidation.
+Debt settlement in Texas is different from consolidation.
 Also known as debt arbitration or debt negotiation, the practice involves negotiating with creditors to accept a lower balance that the creditor accepts as a balance paid in full.
-Although the practice may result in a lower credit score temporarily, the debtor pays off the balance sooner at less than what is owed.
-Debt settlement often helps consumers avoid bankruptcy.
+Many TX credit card relief programs touted online merely offer a program to settle your debt.

 Texas Debt Relief Reviews about Golden Financial Services